Eudora Welty: Biography

-In 1936, she published "The Death of a Traveling Salesman" in the literary magazine Manuscript, and soon published stories in several other notable publications including The Sewanee Review and The New Yorker.
-She strengthened her place as an influential Southern writer when she published her first book of short stories, A Curtain of Green.
-Her new-found success won her a seat on the staff of The New York Times Book Review, as well as a Guggenheim Fellowship which enabled her to travel to France, England, Ireland, and Germany.
-While abroad, she spent some time as a resident lecturer at the universities of Oxford and Cambridge, becoming the first woman to be permitted into the hall of Peterhouse College.
-In 1960, she returned home to Jackson to care for her elderly mother and two brothers.
+In 1936, she published "The Death of a Traveling Salesman" in the literary magazine Manuscript, and soon published stories in other notable publications including The Sewanee Review and The New Yorker.
+She strengthened her place as an influential Southern writer with the publication of her first book of short stories, A Curtain of Green.
+Her newfound success won her a seat on the staff of The New York Times Book Review as well as the Guggenheim Fellowship, which enabled her to travel to France, England, Ireland, and Germany.
+While abroad, she spent some time as a resident lecturer at the University of Oxford and the University of Cambridge She was the first woman to be permitted into the hall of Peterhouse College.
+In 1960, she returned to Jackson to care for her elderly mother and two brothers.

-After Medgar Evers, field secretary of the NAACP in Mississippi, was assassinated, she published a story in The New Yorker, "Where Is the Voice Coming From?".
-She wrote it in the first person as the assassin.
+After the field secretary of the NAACP in Mississippi Medgar Evers was assassinated, she published a story in The New Yorker, "Where Is the Voice Coming From?", from the first-person perspective as the assassin.

 In 1971, she published a collection of her photographs depicting the Great Depression, titled One Time, One Place.
 Two years later, she received the Pulitzer Prize for Fiction for her novel The Optimist's Daughter.
-She lectured at Harvard University, and eventually adapted her talks as a three-part memoir titled One Writer's Beginnings.
+She lectured at Harvard University and eventually adapted her talks as a three-part memoir titled One Writer's Beginnings.
+Throughout the 1970s, Welty carried on a lengthy correspondence with novelist Ross Macdonald, creator of the Lew Archer series of detective novels.

 She continued to live in her family house in Jackson until her death from natural causes on July 23, 2001.
 She is buried in Greenwood Cemetery in Jackson.
 Her headstone has a quote from The Optimist's Daughter: "For her life, any life, she had to believe, was nothing but the continuity of its love."

-Throughout the 1970s, Welty carried on a lengthy correspondence with novelist Ross Macdonald, creator of the Lew Archer series of detective novels.

 Photography

 While Welty worked as a publicity agent for the Works Progress Administration, she took photographs of people from all economic and social classes in her spare time.
-From the early 1930s, her photographs show Mississippi's rural poor and the effects of the Great Depression.
+Her photographs from the 1930s focused on Mississippi's rural poor and the effects of the Great Depression.
 Collections of her photographs were published as One Time, One Place (1971) and Photographs (1989).
-Her photography was the basis for several of her short stories, including "Why I Live at the P.O.", which was inspired by a woman she photographed ironing in the back of a small post office.
+Her photographs inspired several of her short stories, including "Why I Live at the P.O.", which was centered on a woman she photographed ironing in the back of a small post office.
 Although focused on her writing, Welty continued to take photographs until the 1950s.